henrylao/pychatbot/README.md

 # pychatbot
+## *Overview*
+This a project oriented around better understanding the various practices in developing a machine learned model its deployment.
+This repository currently serves as a hub for all the relevant works applicable to both learning and developing a model as well as learning and developing the server/website for deployment.

 The current model is trained for interpretation of a message as a singular intent from which a randomized response is generated from the classification of the input message.

+The model is currently served via a REST API POST request.
+Documentation is needed here despite the servers limited functionality.

+The website is currently not developed but there are plans to continue firstly an implementation in Flask to understand the basics of python backend web  development followed by a migration to using the python Django web framework.

 ## *Installation*
 1. Clone the repository